$0 Windshield Repair in Arizona

 Combination chips can have both bullseye and star elements.

 A single crack is one extended break.
-This is far and away the most common type of crack that we see on our customers' vehicles.
-Single cracks originate from an initial impact on the windshield.
+This is the most common type of crack.

 Non-Impact (Stress) Crack

 A non-impact crack is not caused by objects, but by structural issues like crashes.